harrewarre/harrewarre.github.io/docs/blog/posts/dotnet-core-cli-user-secrets.md

 ---
 date: 2017-04-20
+description: User secrets are what you use for settings in a dotnet core app that you don't want leaking into your repos.
 slug: dotnet-core-cli-user-secrets
-summary: User secrets are what you use for settings in a dotnet core app that you don't want leaking into your repos.
 tags:
 - Dotnet Core
 - itq
 title: Dotnet Core CLI user secrets
 ---
 # Dotnet core user secrets

 User secrets are what you use for settings in a .NET Core app that you don't want committed to your public repos (think API keys, passwords, anything sensitive).
 You map out your actual settings and they override them with the values from the secrets, which are stored outside of the tracked source folder.